WAC 182-543-2000 Eligible providers and provider requirements.

 6. Provide documentation of proof of delivery, upon agency request (see WAC 182-543-2200); and

-7. Bill the agency using only the allowed procedure codes listed in the agency's published medical equipment billing guide.
+7. Bill the agency using only the allowed procedure codes listed in the agency's published billing guides.

 This is a reprint of the official rule as published by the Office of the Code Reviser.
 If there are previous versions of this rule, they can be found using the Legislative Search page.